Charleston church shooting

-The morning after the attack, police arrested Dylann Roof in Shelby, North Carolina; a 21-year-old white supremacist, he had attended the Bible study before opening fire.
+Dylann Roof, a 21-year-old white supremacist, had attended the Bible study before opening fire.
 He was found to have targeted members of this church because of its history and status.
-Roof was found competent to stand trial in federal court.

 In December 2016, Roof was convicted of 33 federal hate crime and murder charges.
 On January 10, 2017, he was sentenced to death for those crimes.
 Roof was separately charged with nine counts of murder in the South Carolina state courts.
 In April 2017, Roof pleaded guilty to all nine state charges in order to avoid receiving a second death sentence, and as a result, he was sentenced to life imprisonment without the possibility of parole.
-He will receive automatic appeals of his death sentence, but he may eventually be executed by the federal justice system.
+He will receive automatic appeals of his death sentence, but he may eventually be executed by the federal justice system; Roof was one of three inmates on federal death row whose sentence was not commuted by President Joe Biden prior to leaving office.

 Roof espoused racial hatred in both a website manifesto which he published before the shooting, and a journal which he wrote from jail afterward.
 On his website, Roof posted photos of emblems which are associated with white supremacy, including a photo of the Confederate battle flag.
 The shooting triggered debates about modern display of the flag and other commemorations of the Confederacy.
-Following these murders, the South Carolina General Assembly voted to remove the flag from State Capitol grounds.
+Following these murders, the South Carolina General Assembly voted to remove the flag from State Capitol grounds and a wave of Confederate monument or memorial removals followed shortly thereafter.

-At the time, this was one of the two deadliest mass shootings at an American place of worship, the other being a 1991 attack at a Buddhist temple in Waddell, Arizona.
-Fatalities from two shootings at a church in Sutherland Springs, Texas, and a synagogue in Pittsburgh in 2017 and 2018, respectively, have since exceeded it.